tulip-lab/pattern-classification/S00-Induction/S00D-Assessment.md

 - T05: **Component Analysis**
   - As the extension to principle analysis, there are many other component analysis methods, such as independent component analysis (ICA), Refer to Chapter 10 of the textbook.

-##### :mailbox_with_mail: Submission
+##### :mailbox_with_mail: Task :one: Submission

 We will schedule the [presentation session](../README.md#session-plan) close to the end of this year's course delivery.
 Your group will be required to give an in-class presentation.
 The teaching team will provide feedback and comments so that the group can improve the work accordingly.

-Students are required to submit the Presentation files together with their group details to [unit chair]([S0](S00B-Team.md#contacts)).
+Students are required to submit the Presentation files together with their group details to [unit chair](S00B-Team.md#contacts).
 The unit chair will reply with an acknowledgement email upon the successful arrival of your file.
 If you didn’t receive any acknowledgement, it means that the submission was not received.

 - The suggested email subject should be something like: `[PR] Presentation TXX (Group XXX)`.
-- For large files, you can upload files to any cloud drive such as QQ Drive, Baidu Pan etc., and send me the access URL and password in your submission email.
+- For large files, you can upload files to any cloud drive such as `Dropbox`, `OneDrive`, `QQ Drive`, `Baidu Pan` etc., and send me the access URL and password in your submission email.

 This assignment submission package should include the following components: